 In 2000 I moved to the hipster paradise of Williamsburg, Brooklyn and was a part of the Brooklyn based filmmaking collective Reel Sweet Betty, cutting my teeth working on titles and special effects for various independent films.
 I completed Food, an award-winning animated film shown on PBS and at festivals worldwide.
 This film was initially created to teach myself After Effects, but afterward Director Braden King contacted me to work on music videos for Sonic Youth, as well as documentary videos with Laurie Anderson, Bjork, Mouse on Mars, Tortoise and others.
 These collaborations ultimately led to my working with other New York animation studios, including Curious Pictures, Gretel, Psyop, Mass Market, Brand New School, Transistor, Scarlett and Imaginary Forces.
 In 2007 I designed and art directed MTV’s new primetime look.

-I’ve had the privilege of working with some of the best animation studios, artists and directors in New York, as well as having my artwork and photography in The New York Times, Print Magazine, Wired and more.
+In closing, I’ve had the privilege of working with some of the best animation studios, artists and directors in the world, as well as having my artwork and photography in The New York Times, Print Magazine, Wired and more.
 My future plans include creating a beautiful work of art that nobody fully appreciates until well after he is dead.
 I’m currently working remotely or traveling on location as needed.